Free Shipping on all orders over $5 in the U.S.

 CB2 receptors populate a much smaller region of the brain and are mainly located in the immune and gastrointestinal systems.
 Activation of these receptors does not result in psychoactivity, which is why these receptors are targeted for therapeutic purposes.

-When CBC binds to a CB2 receptor, the receptor becomes activated.
+When CBC interacts with a CB2 receptor, the receptor becomes activated.
 The activated receptor can then generate signals that activate other receptors and signaling pathways.
 At the same time, CBC is also binding to the TRP channels mentioned above.
 These signals work together to generate a biological response.

 Sum It Up!